 Cluster headache attacks occur in “clusters”, or cycles, of frequent headache attacks.
 These cycles of cluster attacks may last for weeks or months before they go away completely.
 Remission periods can last months to years.
-Cluster cycles often occur at a predictable time of year, such as season changes.
+Cluster cycles often occur at a predictable time of year, such as season changes (Fall and Spring are most common).
 At the onset of a cluster cycle, a course of high dosed Prednisone is often started over 1-2 weeks to try to break up or shorten the cycle.
 Cluster headaches can occur anytime during the day, but classically occur at the same time every night, often waking the patient up from sleep.
 Men tend to be affected 3 times more than women, but it is seen in both men and women.
 It is a severely painful headache, and has been termed “suicide headache” at times because of the pain severity.